RileySzecsy/CSCE435Project/Report.md

                └─ 1.000 data_init
         ```
   - CUDA -
-    - (Explaination how it scales just by looking at the numbers on jupyter, and how we are working on plotting)
+    - Implemented the cuda version of mergesort algorithm and ensured that it scales and works with larger array sizes and threads.
+Read it into thicket to see the thicket tree and data frames, currently working on the plotting aspect of things.
     - Thicket Tree:
         ```
         1.000 main_region